Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 Bonus Method: Sideload Channel / Application Launcher

-If neither of those options sound good to you, here’s a bonus method.
+If neither of those options sounds good to you, here’s a bonus method.

 I recommend trying this if TV App Repo doesn’t work for you and you don’t want to go through the process with Android TV App Launcher Builder.

-Instead of creating a shortcut that you can put where you like, this app creates a custom row on your home screen.
+Instead of creating a shortcut that you can put where you like, this app makes a custom row on your home screen.

 Although you can add shortcuts for your sideloaded apps to that row, you can’t use them anywhere else.
 So you’d still need a sideload launcher.